Providence Village, Texas: 2020 census

 As of the 2020 United States census, there were 7,691 people, 2,194 households, and 1,880 families residing in the town.

 Education

 Public education in Providence Village is provided by two Independent School Districts (ISDs), Aubrey and Denton.

 The Aubrey Independent School District serves the portion of Providence Village that lies north of Fish Trap Road.
-Students are zoned to Monaco Elementary School (grades Pre-K–5) or Brockett Elementary School (grades Pre-K–5), Aubrey Middle School (grades 6–8), and Aubrey High School (grades 9–12).
+Students are zoned to Monaco Elementary School (grades Pre-K–5), Owens Middle School (grades 6–8), and Aubrey High School (grades 9–12).

 Areas south of Fish Trap Road are served by the Denton Independent School District.
 Students are zoned to Providence Elementary School, Rodriguez Middle School, and Braswell High School.

 Previously students were zoned to Navo Middle School (grades 6–8), and Ryan High School (grades 9–12).
 As of 2016 Ray Braswell High School now serves the Denton ISD portion (Grades 9–12).

 Both Monaco Elementary and Providence Elementary are located within the Providence Village community.